denoland/deno/std/manual.md

 takes the form of a compiler hint.
 Compiler hints inform Deno the location of `.d.ts` files and the JavaScript code that is imported that they relate to.
 The hint is `@deno-types` and when specified the value will be used in the compiler instead of the JavaScript module.
-For example if you had `foo.js`, but you know that along side of it was `foo.d.ts` which was the types for the file, the code would look like this:
+For example, if you had `foo.js`, but you know that along side of it was `foo.d.ts` which was the types for the file, the code would look like this: